Sciatica Pain Treatment

 Treatment of the Sciatica

-Most of the cases of sciatica can be treated with medications like anti-inflammatory drugs, muscle relaxants, pregabalin, etc. and physiotherapy after consulting an experienced surgeon for sciatica for immediate relief for sciatica nerve pain.
+Most cases of sciatica can be treated with medications such as anti-inflammatory drugs, muscle relaxants, pregabalin, etc., and physiotherapy.
+It is advisable to consult an experienced surgeon for sciatica to get immediate relief for sciatica pain.

 If the sciatica nerve pain is severe not responding to the medications or if there is weakness of the legs or loss of bladder control, you may be offered sciatica spine surgery.

-If you have been advised sciatica surgery, then consult a neurosurgeon to get a second opinion on your condition and required sciatica pain treatment.
+If you have been advised of sciatica surgery, then consult the best doctor for sciatica pain treatment in Dubai to get a second opinion on your condition.

 Dr. Arun Rajeswaran